-- The borough's green infrastructure network can be enhanced by improving the green links between open spaces.
+- can be enhanced by improving the green links between open spaces.
 Such improvements will provide easy access to open spaces to attract local people and visitors who want to enjoy some of the best open spaces and waterways in London.
-Green Infrastructure can benefit physical and mental health by creating more opportunities for play, sport, walking and cycling. - many environmental benefits including improving access to nature conservation, promoting biodiversity, attenuating surface water flows to reduce flooding and improving the local micro-climate.
-The Council also recognise the regional significance of areas such as Hainault Forest Country Park, Fairlop Waters Country Park, Epping Forest and Roding Valley Park play in contribute to the regional green infrastructure network as part of the All London Green Grid. - The Council will protect and enhance the green infrastructure networks throughout the borough, particularly those identified as part of the Mayor of London's All London Green Grid.
+Green infrastructure can benefit physical and mental health by creating more opportunities for play, sport, walking and cycling. - many environmental benefits including improving access to nature conservation, promoting biodiversity, attenuating surface water flows to reduce flooding and improving the local micro-climate.
+The Council also recognise the regional significance of areas such as Hainault Forest Country Park, Fairlop Waters Country Park, Epping Forest and Roding Valley Park play in contribute to the regional green infrastructure network as part of the All London Green Grid. - 6.4.5 The Council will protect and enhance the green infrastructure networks throughout the borough, particularly those identified as part of the Mayor of London's All London Green Grid.
 The quality and access to and within the green infrastructure in the borough varies across the borough, from the relatively well-maintained Roding Valley Park to less well maintained areas in the east of the borough.
-The Council will work with the Mayor and other partners to improve the diverse benefits and multiple functions of the borough's green infrastructure to increase public access to it and the links between open spaces. - The River Roding and Seven Kings water are key elements of the borough's Blue Ribbon Network.
+The Council will work with the Mayor and other partners to improve the diverse benefits and multiple functions of the borough's green infrastructure to increase public access to it and the links between open spaces.
+This will be particularly important given that some parts of the borough are currently deficient in access to open space and nature (see figures 24 and 25).

+- The River Roding and Seven Kings water are key elements of the borough's Blue Ribbon Network.
 The Roding Valley Park, which follows the route of the river Roding, is a key part of the borough's green infrastructure.
 These waterbodies have multifunctional roles as they form part of the surrounding open space, offering relief from the built environment; providing opportunities for leisure, recreation, forming natural habitats, performing flood and surface water management functions and contributing to local context and character.
-The Council will support opportunities for improved access to waterways, including the provision of infrastructure to support walking, cycling, leisure and recreation.
-In addition, the Council will promote the improvement of water quality in the Blue Ribbon Network in accordance with the Thames River Basin Management Plan, by working in partnership with the Environment Agency and other partners.
+The Council will support opportunities for improved access to waterways, including the provision of infrastructure to support walking, cycling, leisure and recreation. - The River Roding is currently classified as having poor ecological potential and Seven Kings Water is classified as 'moderate.'
+Both watercourses need to achieve good ecological potential by 2027 under the Water Framework Directive.
+The watercourses are heavily modified by concrete channels and banks (culverting in places) and domestic plumbing misconnections, urban runoff and nonnative species all contribute to poor water quality and ecology.
+It is important developments in the borough do not cause further deterioration and they make a positive contribution to improve and restore the watercourses.
+The Council will promote the improvement of water quality in the Blue Ribbon Network in accordance with the Thames River Basin Management Plan, by working in partnership with the Environment Agency and other partners such as the Roding, Beam and Ingrebourne Catchment Partnership.
 The London Rivers Action Plan (LRAP) aims to promote river restoration across London through the enhancement of riverside parks and green spaces.